A former 'Maxim' editor reveals the wisdom he gathered while working at the men's magazine.

 5. Women don't believe men's wandering gaze is innocent.

-So, when you're out to dinner with a guy and glance up from the menu to catch him watching the mini-skirted waitress wriggle a coffeepot off the top shelf, you don't get how innocent this really is, because there is no hardwired female equivalent.
-I think in this case guys should stop trying to explain dogs to cats, and simply work harder not to get caught.
+So, when you're out to dinner with a guy and glance up from the menu to catch him watching the mini-skirted waitress wriggle a coffeepot off the top shelf, you don't get how innocent this really is, because there's no hardwired female equivalent.
+Guys should stop trying to explain dogs to cats, and simply work harder not to get caught.

-6. Women are vulnerable to the curveball.
+6. Women are vulnerable to the curve ball.

 Women can be highly critical of one another, and have to remain cosmetically vigilant at all times.
 So keep asking us how we like this sweater or these pants or whatever if it amuses you to watch us squirm, but please know you're not really getting a second opinion; you're getting your own opinion reflected back in what he thinks you want to hear.
 If it were up to us you would just be naked, all the time.
-Honestly, seriously.

-So when you say, "This girl at work is such a bitch to me every day…" to us it has the urgency of "Honey, my car is broken down on I-35 and it's raining and this cellphone's about to die."
-So we jump up and throw the toolbox in the car; it's hard for us to absorb that all you want is, "You must feel so wet and frustrated!
+So when you say, "This girl at work is such a bitch to me every day," to us it has the urgency of "Honey, my car is broken down on I-35 and it's raining and this cellphone is about to die."
+So we jump up and throw the toolbox in the car.
+It's hard for us to absorb that all you want is, "You must feel so wet and frustrated!
 How's your hair holding out?"

 They truly wanted to be better lovers, better listeners, and better men.
 So my best advice for you in dealing with your own "reader" is to be completely straightforward about what you want and how you feel.
-Deep down all men want to know your secrets… and if you encounter any token resistance, just unbutton two more buttons and try again.
+Deep down all men want to know your secrets, and if you encounter any token resistance, just unbutton two more buttons and try again.